-Students living on campus are required to have a residential meal plan, per the Room and Board Contract.
+Students living on campus are required to have a residential meal plan, per their Room and Board Contract.
 On-campus residential meal plans are only available to students living in residence halls and in on-campus apartments.
 Dining Dollars can be used at all dining locations on campus.
 (Dining Dollars can only be used at dining locations and cannot be used at the Wildcat Shop.)
+Meal Plans are billed to your student account, just like tuition - and just like tuition, they can be paid for with scholarships or financial aid.